rubik/radon/README.rst

 over to their documentation:
 https://docs.codeclimate.com/v1.0/docs/radon

-Coala Analyzer
+coala Analyzer
 ++++++++++++++

-Radon is also supported in `coala <http://coala-analyzer.org/>`_.
+Radon is also supported in `coala <http://coala.io/>`_.
 To add Radon's checks to coala, simply add the ``RadonBear`` to one of the sections in your ``.coafile``.